There are many creative ways to treat the secondary effects of a traumatic brain injury (TBI). One effective method is through art therapy.

 4. Relieve symptoms of depression and build social skills

-Art therapy is proven to help combat the chemical imbalances that cause depression.
+Art therapy has been shown to help combat the chemical imbalances that cause depression.

 Because it often takes place in groups, art therapy also gives brain injury survivors a chance to rebuild their social skills and form friendships, which is key to making a good recovery.